-There are many cloud gaming stores and services out there, but today, I want to talk about Google Stadia.
+There are many online games, like Age of Gods free spins, as well as numerous cloud gaming stores and services out there, but today, I want to talk about Google Stadia.
 It is a cloud gaming service that seems to go a few steps beyond.
 Here are some things it can and can’t do.

 How It Works

 The requirements for using Google Stadia are far from unattainable.
 The initial idea was that you would not need any additional hardware, just an internet connection and your device that supports Google Chrome.
 It also allows you to stream games.
 Why is this important?
 Well, it means that you can use a powerful machine to play demanding games on your phone.
 What actually happens is that you play the game on your computer or other device and stream it to your other devices, similar to Nintendo Switch.